 As a department we are able to use CORE Econ resources, which have been developed since the Global Financial Crisis by leading academics so that the teaching of Economics more closely represents the latest developments in the world around us and in Economics as an academic discipline.
 These are used by top universities around the world for their first year undergraduate teaching (such as UCL and Sciences Po Paris).
 We are able to use the most accessible parts of this resource to stretch our boys and help them to go beyond the A Level specification and give them a taste of what studying Economics at university would be like.

 Boys are encouraged to read around the subject, keep up with current affairs and go deeper into their areas of interest.
-To help them pursue this, boys have online access to the Financial Times and the school library’s Economics and Business section has been growing rapidly since the start of the year.
+To help them pursue this, boys have online access to the Financial Times and there is a wide range of Economics and Business titles in the school library to help the boys go deeper into and beyond the A Level specifications.

 The department is also heavily involved in helping boys to get involved in Economics and Business outside of the classroom.
-A number of Year 12 boys have set up companies through the Young Enterprise Company Programme, supported by the department and Young Enterprise.
+In Year 12 boys have the opportunity to start a company through the Young Enterprise Company Programme, supported by the department and Young Enterprise.

-Boys from all year groups are able to attend the weekly Bigger Picture Society on a Friday lunch time.
+Boys are able to attend the weekly Bigger Picture Society on a Friday lunch time.
 This allows them to investigate concepts and current affairs that are the pressing issues of the day and which are often outside of the A Level specification.

-The English Department at Wetherby Senior is made up of seven subject specialists who, between them, have a breadth of experience teaching in and leading similar departments at some of London’s top independent day and both UK and international boarding schools.
+The English Department at Wetherby is made up of six subject specialists who, between them, have a breadth of experience teaching in and leading similar departments at some of London’s top independent day schools.
 Each teacher contributes different expertise to the department, whether it be their experience as a Times journalist or in-depth knowledge of both Post-colonial and American Literature.
-Two members of the department have experience of teaching Drama, with the Head of English having previously taught Theatre Studies at A Level; an appreciation of the dramatic aspects of English as a subject is at the core of the department’s teaching, evidenced through the multiple theatre trips that boys across the School attend.
+Between them, the English Department have examined for a full range of exam boards, at GCSE and A Level; this provides the department with an excellent understanding of what is required for our boys to thrive academically.

-Boys in Years 7 to 9 have six periods of English per two week cycle.
+Boys in Years 7-9 have six one hour periods of English per two week cycle.
 Lessons are based around the study of a variety of fiction and non-fiction texts, from Shakespeare to Dystopian Fiction, Contemporary Poetry to persuasive speeches.
 As well as developing our boys into critical, independent readers and learners through the study of such texts, we also use them as a springboard to develop the boys’ writing skills.
+All boys study CIE English Language and English Literature iGCSE, after which they have the option to continue their studies in English Literature at A Level.

 At A Level the boys receive seven periods of English a fortnight and benefit hugely from our central London location through the enriching opportunities which we are able to offer.
 In addition to viewing archived performances of their set texts in the V&A and being taken to multiple theatre trips to complement their studies, our Sixth Form boys have been able to attend literary lectures and benefit from visits from literary experts in the field of their study.